wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 0. Select the full command that appears in the drop-down.

+### Extensions

+Emmet to add smart auto-completion suggestions to html editing. comes with VSCode.

+"Live Server" to Launch a development local Server with live reload feature for static & dynamic pages.
+It automatically refreshes browser when changes are detected in files.

 ### Tutorials on VSCode

 Perhaps the most intensive tutorial is <a target="_blank" href="https://realpython.com/courses/python-development-visual-studio-code-setup-guide/">the Setup Guid from RealPython</a>